oracle/terraform-provider-oci/website/docs/r/waas_waas_policy.html.markdown

 * `additional_domains` - (Optional) (Updatable) An array of additional domains for the specified web application.
 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment in which to create the WAAS policy.
-* `defined_tags` - (Optional) (Updatable) A key-value pair with a defined schema that restricts the values of tags.
-These predefined keys are scoped to namespaces.
+* `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name for the WAAS policy.
-The name is can be changed and does not need to be unique.
+The name can be changed and does not need to be unique.
 * `domain` - (Required) The web application domain that the WAAS policy protects.
-* `freeform_tags` - (Optional) (Updatable) A simple key-value pair without any defined schema.
+* `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `origins` - (Optional) (Updatable) A map of host to origin for the web application.
 The key should be a customer friendly name for the host, ex. primary, secondary, etc.
 	* `custom_headers` - (Optional) (Updatable) A list of HTTP headers to forward to your origin.
 		* `name` - (Required) (Updatable) The name of the header.